gruns/furl/API.md

 A path that starts with '/' is considered absolute, and a Path can be absolute or not as specified (or set) by the boolean attribute __isabsolute__.
-URL Paths have a special restriction: they must be absolute if there's a __netloc__ (username, password, host, and/or port).
+URL Paths have a special restriction: they must be absolute if there's a __netloc__ (username, password, host, and/or port) present.
 This restriction exists because a URL path must start with '/' to separate itself from a __netloc__.
 Fragment Paths have no such limitation and __isabsolute__ and can be be True or False without restriction.

-Here's a URL Path example that shows how __isabsolute__ becomes True and read-only in the presence of a __netloc__.
+Here's a URL Path example that illustrates how __isabsolute__ becomes True and read-only in the presence of a __netloc__.

 ```pycon